baumgach/tue-slurm-helloworld/README.md

 Try opening an `ipython` terminal.
 Note that your home directory and current working directory automatically get mounted inside the container.
 This is not true for all paths, however.

-The following lines in the `deeplearning.sif` file
+The following lines in the `deeplearning.def` file
 ````
 %files
     multiply.py /opt/code